 For further viewing on this era’s black independent cinema, Howard Johnson’s informative, underrated documentary Black Hollywood: Blaxploitation and Advancing an Independent Black Cinema (1984) is highly recommended.

-Although the term ‘L.A.
-Rebellion’ is broadly applicable to the host of young African-American film students who studied at UCLA film school from the late-1960s to the late-1980s, its most notable work fell within a narrower period.
-Inspired by the neorealist works of Italian filmmakers like Roberto Rossellini and Vittorio De Sica, the movement’s key members included Charles Burnett, Julie Dash, Billy Woodberry, Haile Gerima and Larry Clark.
+Although the term ‘LA Rebellion’ is broadly applicable to the host of young African American and African film students who studied at UCLA film school from the late-1960s to the early 90s, the movement’s most notable work fell within a narrower period.
+Inspired by the neorealist works of Italian filmmakers such as Roberto Rossellini and Vittorio De Sica, its key members included Charles Burnett, Julie Dash, Billy Woodberry, Haile Gerima and Larry Clark.
 Of their poetic, unorthodox work, historian James Snead wrote: “[T]heir films protest against the form and content of the tradition they were being taught.
-Their chief ambition was to rewrite the standard cinematic language of cuts, fades, frame composition, and camera movement in order to represent their own ‘nonstandard’ vision of black people and culture.”
+Their chief ambition was to rewrite the standard cinematic language of cuts, fades, frame composition, and camera movement in order to represent their own ‘non-standard’ vision of black people and culture.”

-The most well-known film of the L.A.
-Rebellion remains Burnett’s Killer of Sheep (1977), a starkly poetic illustration of the pressures of poverty in a depressed suburb of Watts (an area that had been subject to serious rioting in the previous decade).
-Other key works include Gerima’s polemical Bush Mama (1979), about the political radicalisation of a black woman; and Clark’s Passing Through (1977), a similarly political character study about a jazz musician facing a radical change in circumstances.
+The most well-known film of the LA Rebellion remains Burnett’s Killer of Sheep (1978), a starkly poetic illustration of the pressures of poverty in a depressed suburb of Watts (an area marked by explosive social unrest in the previous decade).
+Other key works include Gerima’s polemical Bush Mama (1979), about the political radicalisation of a black woman, and Clark’s Passing Through (1977), a similarly political character study about a jazz musician facing a radical change in circumstances.

-Though never mainstream concerns, these filmmakers would continue to create challenging cinema decades into the future (Julie Dash’s black feminist classic Daughters of the Dust , Burnett’s teasing, tricky To Sleep with Anger , and Gerima’s blistering sci-fi/slavery drama Sankofa .)
+Though never mainstream concerns, these filmmakers would continue to create challenging cinema decades into the future, including Julie Dash’s black feminist classic Daughters of the Dust (1991), Burnett’s teasing, tricky To Sleep with Anger (1990) and Gerima’s blistering sci-fi/slavery drama Sankofa (1993).

-These diverse, energetic films shone a light on a variety of black American experiences, and were mostly met with enthusiastic critical and audience responses.
+These diverse, energetic films shone a light on a variety of black American experiences and were mostly met with enthusiastic critical and audience responses.
 The 14 July 1991 issue of New York Times Magazine ran a cover story entitled “They’ve Gotta Have Us: Hollywood’s Black Directors”, which illustrated the extent to which black filmmakers had permeated the popular consciousness.
-(This notably masculine Murderer’s Row featured Lee, the Hudlin brothers, Dickerson, Mario Van Peebles, Singleton, Charles Lane, and Rich).
+(This notably masculine Murderer’s Row featured Lee, the Hudlin brothers, Ernest Dickerson, Mario Van Peebles, John Singleton, Charles Lane and Matty Rich).

-The post She’s Gotta Have It-period also saw the emergence of a few maverick filmmakers – perhaps emboldened by Lee’s breakthrough – making challenging, non-mainstream work.
-One was Marlon Riggs, who struck an all-too-rare blow for the representation of gay African-American life with his documentary Tongues Untied (1989).
-Another was Wendell B. Harris, whose Sundance award-winning Chameleon Street (1989) – a disturbing fictionalisation of the story of a prolific real-life con-man – qualifies its director as one of the great one-and-done’s in American cinema, alongside the likes of Charles Laughton (The Night of the Hunter) and Barbara Loden (Wanda).
+The post-She’s Gotta Have It period also saw the emergence of a few maverick filmmakers – perhaps emboldened by Lee’s breakthrough – making challenging, non-mainstream work.
+One was Marlon Riggs, who struck an all-too-rare blow for the representation of gay African American life with his documentary Tongues Untied (1989); another was Cheryl Dunye, whose playful The Watermelon Woman (1996) looked at the history of the representation of black women in film through a lesbian lens.
+Wendell B. Harris Jr’s Sundance award-winning Chameleon Street (1989), a disturbing fictionalisation of the story of a prolific real-life con man, qualifies its director as one of the great one-and-dones in American cinema, alongside the likes of Charles Laughton (The Night of the Hunter) and Barbara Loden (Wanda).

 However, though the early 90s ostensibly represented a boom time for black filmmakers, Harris became the butt of a spiteful industry gag: “All you have to do to get a production deal in Hollywood today is be black, male and NOT Wendell Harris.”
 Perhaps his film, like The Spook Who Sat by the Door before it, made people too uncomfortable?

-It’s difficult to pinpoint an exact end-date this so-called ‘New Black Wave’, but the number of sharp, original works seems to have declined by the mid-90s, few of the cited filmmakers were able to build solid bodies of work, and urban-based narratives began to calcify into either the “hood movie” genre, or derivative comedies.
+It’s difficult to pinpoint an exact end-date for this so-called ‘New Black Wave’, but the number of sharp, original works seems to have declined by the mid-90s.
+Few of the cited filmmakers, facing a lack of funding and opportunities, were able to build solid bodies of work and urban-based narratives began to calcify into either the ‘hood movie’ genre or derivative comedies.
 Still, some of the era’s key figures remain active today.
-Lee’s stock as a feature filmmaker has fallen, but he is still an influential public figure.
-Meanwhile House Party’s Reginald Hudlin became only the fourth black producer to be nominated for the best picture Oscar for his role in Quentin Tarantino’s Django Unchained (2012).
+House Party’s Reginald Hudlin became only the fourth black producer to be nominated for the best picture Oscar for his role in Quentin Tarantino’s Django Unchained (2012).